ghc-proposals/ghc-proposals/proposal-submission.rst

 - *Discussion*: The community will debate the pros and cons of your proposal as described by the document.
 You should revise your proposal document as discussion progresses.
-The discussion phase should typically last roughly one month.
+The discussion phase can last as long as it needs.

 - *Committee decision*: The `GHC Steering Committee`_ will review your proposal document and its ensuing debate and decide whether to accept or reject